pranigopu/pranigopu.github.io/docs/philosophy/ethics/1-standard-of-value.md

 _Back to the discussion_...

-Observe that a living being needs matter from its environment to sustain its existence, but it is also capable of seeking, gaining and using it to do so, given that (1) the conditions support its existence, and (2) the environment has the matter it needs to further its existence.
+Observe that a living being needs values it does not already have to sustain its existence, but it is also capable of seeking, gaining and using it to do so, given that (1) the conditions support its existence, and (2) the conditions support its pursuit of values (e.g. it has the capacity to change its own attributes to achieve the desired internal state, it has the capacity to change its environment to achieve the desired external conditions, the environment has the material it needs to further its existence, etc.).
 For a living being, hence, the primary potential offered by reality itself is its own existence.

 A conscious being is a being that needs to perceive existence to sustain itself.
 To perceive is to retain specific interactions with the environment and use what is retained to act to realise a specific potential.
 For a conscious being, the primary potential offered by reality itself is its own existence; hence, a conscious being needs to perceive to act to sustain itself and is capable of doing so.
 In other words, a conscious being is a living being that can and must perceive reality.